Evaluating Non-Analytic Functions of Matrices: Numerical examples

 The first function we use is

 This function is $C^1$, with jump discontinuity in the second derivative at $x=0$.
 Clearly, no Taylor series is available for evaluating $f_1(A)$.
-Since the second derivative is of bounded variation, we expect from Theorem~\ref{thm:firstAppRes} that the error of the truncated matrix Chebyshev expansion of order $N$ would decay as $N^{-2}$ (take $m=1$ and $j=1$).
+Since the second derivative is of bounded variation, we expect from Theorem~\ref{thm:firstAppRes} that the error of the truncated matrix Chebyshev expansion of length $N$ would decay as $N^{-2}$ (take $m=1$ and $j=1$).
 To numerically validate this theoretical result, we calculate matrix Chebyshev expansions with up to $2000$ coefficients. $f_1$ is an odd function and thus only half of its expansion coefficients are nonzero.
-The error is measured using the spectral norm and given by
+The error in evaluating matrix functions is measured using the spectral norm and we normalize it by the condition number of the matrix,

-We present in Figure~\ref{subfig:non_smooth1} the coefficients' decay, the approximation error of the truncated matrix Chebyshev expansions, and the theoretical bound (of $N^{-2}$) on a logarithmic scale, as functions of the expansion length $N$.
+The normalization compensate for the natural loss of accuracy due to the condition number of $A$ and to provide a clear view of the convergence rates which we want to test here.
+We present in Figure~\ref{subfig:non_smooth1} the coefficients' decay, the approximation error of the truncated matrix Chebyshev expansions, and the theoretical bound $N^{-2}$ on a logarithmic scale, as functions of the expansion length~$N$.
 Indeed, we see that the approximation errors fit the theoretical bound.

 We repeat the last experiment with the continuous function